 Sampling

 A total of 300 samples of Rita rita were collected from three important rivers namely Brahmaputra (from Tezpur) and Kopili (Nagaon District) and Jamuna (Hojai district) from August, 2022 to July, 2023 as detailed in the table 1.
 The fish samples were collected directly from the local fish market and samples were pooled to eliminate any discrimination.
 The samples consisted of both males and females at the ratio of 1:1.
 Fishes were anesthetized using clove oil at the rate of 50-100 mg/l and then brought to the laboratory of Department of Fisheries Resource Management, Faculty of Fishery Sciences, AAU, Raha for further analysis.
-The fish samples were handled following the guidelines of the Institutional Animal Ethics Committee (IAEC).
+The fish samples were handled following the Institutional Animal Ethics Committee (IAEC) guidelines.

 Table .1 Details of Sampling